Curvature identities on almost Hermitian manifolds and applications: Integrability of quasi K ahler manifolds

 Furthermore, we have the following integral inequality by taking integration on \eqref{eqn-integrability}. \begin{thm} Let $(M,J,g)$ be a compact quasi K\"ahler manifold.
 Then

-\end{thm} \begin{proof} By Lemma \ref{lem-comp-connection}, it is not hard to check that the divergence operators on vector fields for the canonical connection and the Levi-Civita connection coincides on quasi K\"ahler manifolds.
-Moreover, by \eqref{eqn-integrability}, we have the follows.
+\end{thm} \begin{proof} By Lemma \ref{lem-comp-connection}, it is not hard to check that the divergence operators on vector fields for the canonical connection and the Levi-Civita connection coincide on quasi K\"ahler manifolds.
+Moreover, by \eqref{eqn-integrability}, we have

 where we have used Corollary \ref{cor-bian-quasi-kahler}.
 Taking integration on both sides of the last inequality and applying the divergence theorem, we obtain the conclusion. \end{proof}